 - While the cookies are baking, make the filling – In a small mixing bowl, add the cream cheese and maple syrup.
 Use a hand held mixer on medium speed to beat the cream cheese until it is smooth and creamy.

-- Add the heavy cream, powdered sugar, and ground cinnamon.
+- Add the heavy cream, powdered sugar, ground cinnamon, and salt.
 Continue to beat on medium high speed until the filling gets light and fluffy.
 This may take about 2 to 3 minutes.
 Note – It may seem like there is too much filling, but there is the right amount to get a proper ratio of filling to whoopie pie cakes!

 - The filling is ready to use immediately, or it can be stored covered until ready to assemble the whoopie pies.
 Make sure the whoopie pie cakes are completely cool before assembling.